DarshalShetty/Human-body-partonomy-visualization/readme.md

 No special instructions.
 Just clone this repo and open ```index.html``` in any browser. (tested with Firefox)

+## Usage instructions
+The UI is fairly simple.
+The file input is used to select csv versions of partonomy sheets from the master table at https://hubmapconsortium.github.io/ccf-asct-reporter/.
+ Example csv files can be found in ```data``` directory.

+Selecting a number from the drop-down input will highlight and label anatomical structures at that depth number in the hierarchy of the partonomy.

 ## Overview
 The project is mostly implemented in vanilla JavaScript using the d3 voronoi plugin mentioned in the task description.
 Another library called ```Papa``` was